ekalaivan92/DapperJson/readme.md

 ## Integration

+To utilize Dapper.Json's functionality for storing and retrieving JSON content,

 **Inheritance of `IJson` Interface**

+The custom types can inherit the `IJson` interface from the `Dapper.Json.Types` namespace.

+**Annotation of `JsonContent` Attribute**

+Another way is we can annotate the the type with `JsonContent` attribute from the `Dapper.Json.Attributes` namespace.

-To utilize Dapper.Json's functionality for storing and retrieving JSON content, the custom types must inherit the `IJson` interface from the `Dapper.Json.Types` namespace.
-This inheritance ensures that the types are recognized and processed correctly by Dapper.Json during database operations.
+any one of the above should be follwed to work correctly.
+This step ensures that the types are recognized and processed correctly by Dapper.Json during database operations.

 **Registration of Custom Types**